Lanie-Carmelo/laniecarmelo.tech/README.md

 - Use dashes for unordered lists
 - Always include alt text for images
 - Specify a language for fenced code blocks (e.g., `bash`, `text`)
+- For essays/articles, use `layout: article` and include a publish date in the front matter.

 ### Accessibility